LogoLogo

 • Estate agent fees

 Be sure to ask estate agents what they charge for their services.
-The average cost is usually somewhere between 1% and 2.5% + VAT, which is based on the final selling price of your home.
+The average cost is usually between 1% and 2.5% + VAT, depending on the final selling price of your home.

-Before you move out of the property you will have to settle the full amount due on your utility bills for the property.
-It’s a good idea to get in contact with your providers early in the process so you know roughly how much the cost might be, rather than be landed with large bills at the last minute.
+Before you move out of the property, you will have to settle the full amount due on your utility bills.
+It’s a good idea to contact your providers early so you know roughly how much the cost might be rather than being landed with large bills at the last minute.

-At Stadium Residential we know how hard you work to sell your home and how stressful it can be at times.
-We’re experts at selling property in North London and abide by industry guidelines set by Property mark, providing a professional service that can help you maximise the value of your property.
+At Stadium Residential, we know how hard you work to sell your home and how stressful it can be at times.
+We’re experts at selling property in Highbury and abide by industry guidelines set by Property Mark, providing a professional service that can help you maximise the value of your property.

-We offer a free property valuation for prospective sellers, giving you a much better idea of how much you could sell for.
-Combined with our specialist market knowledge and extensive marketing services, we’ll give you the best possible chance of making a quick sale at a high price.
+We offer prospective sellers a free property valuation, giving them a much better idea of how much they could sell their property for.
+Combined with our specialist market knowledge and extensive marketing services, we’ll give them the best possible chance of making a quick sale at a high price.

 Hire a conveyancing solicitor

-As we mentioned above, you should hire a conveyancer or property solicitor early in the process, ideally before you put the property onto the market.
+As mentioned above, you should hire a conveyancer or property solicitor early, ideally before putting the property onto the market.

-They will serve as your representative when it comes to negotiating the finer legal details of the sale and ensure that the contract doesn’t contain any hidden surprises.
-The conveyancer will be in charge of managing the property searches and handling the transfer of funds from the buyer to yourself, including the initial deposit and the remaining money when it comes to completion day.
+They will serve as your representative when negotiating the finer legal details of the sale and ensure that the contract doesn’t contain any hidden surprises.
+The conveyancer will oversee managing the property searches and handling the transfer of funds from the buyer to yourself, including the initial deposit and the remaining money on completion day.

 Accepting an offer

-When it comes to accepting an offer, you should also take the buyer’s circumstances into consideration, rather than just the amount of money they are willing to commit.
+When it comes to accepting an offer, you should also consider the buyer’s circumstances rather than just the amount of money they are willing to commit.

-Also think about your own situation.
-If you need to sell quickly, then you may not want to waste time negotiating or waiting for a better offer.
-Or if you’re not happy with level of offer, you could ask them to raise it, or wait for another buyer to come in with a better one.
+Also, think about your own situation.
+If you need to sell quickly, you may not want to waste time negotiating or waiting for a better offer.
+If you’re not happy with the level of the offer, you could ask them to raise it or wait for another buyer to come in with a better one.

 Arranging a moving date